svanas/bankless/README.md

 ## Where can I download this app?

-You can download bankless for for [Windows](https://github.com/svanas/bankless/releases/latest/download/Windows.zip) or [macOS](https://github.com/svanas/bankless/releases/latest/download/macOS.zip).
+You can download bankless for [Windows](https://github.com/svanas/bankless/releases/latest/download/Windows.zip) or [macOS](https://github.com/svanas/bankless/releases/latest/download/macOS.zip).

 ## Is this app secure?